jonataserpa/next14-whatsapp-clone/README.md

 ## Deploy Your Own

-You can deploy this app by setting up the following services and adding their environment variables:

 1. Run `npm install` to install dependencies.
 2. Run `npm run dev`.
 It will prompt you to log into [Convex](https://convex.dev) and create a project.
 3. It will then ask you to supply the `CLERK_ISSUER_URL`.
 To do this: